nroduit/nroduit.github.io/content/demo.en.md

 ### How to launch Weasis

-To display the DICOM samples on this page, you need to install a [recent version of Weasis](../getting-started/).
+In order to display the DICOM samples on this page, you must install a [recent version of Weasis](../getting-started/).

 {{% notice tip %}}
-Clicking on the "Launch" button launches Weasis and displays the selected images, or if Weasis is already open then the images are added to a new tab in the main view.
+By clicking on the "Launch" button, Weasis starts and displays the related images, or if Weasis is already open, the images are added to a new tab in the main view.
 {{% /notice %}}

 ------------------------------------------------------------------------